Lundy: 20th and 21st centuries

 William Heaven was succeeded by his son the Reverend Hudson Grosset Heaven who, thanks to a legacy from Sarah Langworthy (née Heaven), was able to fulfill his life's ambition of building a stone church on the island.
 St Helen's was completed in 1896, and stands today as a lasting memorial to the Heaven period.
 It has been designated by English Heritage a Grade II listed building.
 He is said to have been able to afford either a church or a new harbour.
 His choice of the church was not however in the best financial interests of the island.
 The unavailability of the money for re-establishing the family's financial soundness, coupled with disastrous investment and speculation in the early 20th century, caused severe financial hardship.

 Hudson Heaven died in 1916, and was succeeded by his nephew, Walter Charles Hudson Heaven.
 With the outbreak of the First World War, matters deteriorated seriously, and in 1918 the family sold Lundy to Augustus Langham Christie.
-In 1924, the Christie family sold the island along with the mail contract and the MV Lerina to Martin Coles Harman, who proclaimed himself a king.
+In 1924, the Christie family sold the island along with the mail contract and the MV Lerina to the businessman Martin Coles Harman.
 Harman issued two coins of Half Puffin and One Puffin denominations in 1929, nominally equivalent to the British halfpenny and penny, resulting in his prosecution under the United Kingdom's Coinage Act of 1870.
-The House of Lords found him guilty in 1931, and he was fined £5 with fifteen guineas (£5 + £15.75) expenses.
-The coins were withdrawn and became collectors' items.
-In 1965 a "fantasy" restrike four-coin set, a few in gold, was issued to commemorate 40 years since Harman purchased the island.
+His case was heard by Devon magistrates in April 1930, and he was fined £5 and ordered to pay £15 15 shillings (£15.75 in decimal currency) costs.
+He appealed to the King's Bench Division of the High Court of Justice in 1931, but the appeal was dismissed.
+The coins were withdrawn and became collector's items.
+In 1965, a "fantasy" restrike four-coin set, a few in gold, was issued to commemorate 40 years since Harman purchased the island.
 Harman's son, John Pennington Harman was awarded a posthumous Victoria Cross during the Battle of Kohima, India in 1944.
 There is a memorial to him at the VC Quarry on Lundy.
 Martin Coles Harman died in 1954.